 \section{Results}

 In the previous section, we determined basic results about equilibrium in the global game and the effect of the large seller on the selling behavior of the investors.
 We now focus our attention to the probability of a stablecoin run implied by an equilibrium switching strategy.
-The ex-ante run probability evaluted \textit{before} Nature draws a value of $\theta$ from the $ N(\mu,\sigma^2)$ distribution, which we will denote by $R$, is thus
+The ex-ante run probability $R$ evaluated \textit{before} Nature draws a value of $\theta$ from the $ N(\mu,\sigma^2)$ distribution is

 The first term captures the probability of run based on fundamentals alone.
 The second term captures the run probability induced by a large sale.
 We refer to these terms as the \textit{collateral risk} (denoted $R_0$) and the \textit{large sale risk} (denoted $R_1$), respectively, and given by the following: This decomposition allows us to conceptualize how much two different types of risk present in the stablecoin ecosystem contribute to the overall run probability of an issuer.
-Although we will have always have $F_{\mu,\sigma}(\bar\theta_0(x^\star_0))<F_{\mu,\sigma}(\bar\theta_1(x^\star_1))$, the value of $p$ affects the resulting magnitudes of $R_0$ and $R_1$, as seen in Figure 1. $R_0$ and $R_1$ may also have differing comparative statics.
-Proposition 3.1 demonstrates one such case.
+Although we will have always have $F_{\mu,\sigma}(\bar\theta_0(x^\star_0))<F_{\mu,\sigma}(\bar\theta_1(x^\star_1))$, the value of $p$ affects the magnitudes of $R_0$ and $R_1$, as seen in Figure 1.

 \begin{proposition} Collateral risk decreases and large sale risk increases as the large seller's size grows.
 Specifically, $dR_0/d\delta<0$ and $dR_1/d\delta>0$. \end{proposition}

 The above proposition states that collateral risk is decreasing and large sale risk is increasing in the size of the large seller.
 As the large seller becomes more influential relative to the other investors, when no large sale occurs, a smaller mass of investors make runs less likely.
 Conversely, when there is a large sale, the additional influence of the large seller drives up the run probability.
 How this affects the total ex-ante run probability depends on the value of $p$ and the relative magnitude of the rates of change.